weakish/fileup/README.md

 # When Svelte Meets LeanCloud Files

-This is a simple file uploader demo built with [LeanCloud], SVelte, and TypeScript.
+This is a simple file uploader demo built with [LeanCloud], Svelte, and TypeScript.

 [LeanCloud]: https://leancloud.app